Obsidian-StudiosInc/ecrire/README.md

 - 3rd button copy/paste does not function
 - Drag and drop files into ecrire to open does not function
 - Wordwrap setting does not function till next release of EFL > 1.19.1
-- Crash saving file as will be fixed in the next release of EFL > 1.19.1 or before
 - Only supports English language [elm code task #T5496](https://phab.enlightenment.org/T5496)
 - Crash when opening large files
 [issue #4](https://github.com/Obsidian-StudiosInc/ecrire/issues/4)